Can’t Keep Up? 9 Ways to Simplify Your Path to the Recipient’s Inbox

-Email marketing is about the balance between strategy, deliverability, funding, process, staffing and the need of the customer.
-Email marketing has a whole set of things that make a decision to the program.
+Email marketing is about the balance between strategy, deliverability, funding, process, staffing, and the need of the customer.
+There is a whole set of things that influence the final decision.
 Deliverability is just one of them.

 You can test your email deliverability right now using this email spam checker and find out how different mailbox providers treat you and your emails.

 If you don’t have a lot of problems with deliverability, then… you are a rock star!